RGLab/flowIncubator/README.md

 flowIncubator
 =============

-Routines that don't belong to the core flow packages yet.
+Experimental routines that don't belong to the core flow packages yet.